Avri-Yom-Tov/cloudeng-strands-agent/README.md

-set AWS_REGION=us-west-2&& python cloudEngineerAgent.py
+set AWS_REGION=us-west-2&& python -m agents.cloudEngineer
 streamlit run app.py

-streamlit run prodSupportAgent.py
+streamlit run agents.prodSupport

 How many invocations were there in the last 5 hour for Lambda production-lambda-hybrid-recording-user-sync and were there any failures